-He is the author of two books, his first book: The Mental Health Survival Guide: How to Manage the Severities of Multi-Mental Health Diagnosis, an Amazon #1 bestseller across three categories.
-It is a memoir of his severe struggles associated with coping with a multi-mental health diagnosis and is full of documented skills, tools and tips he developed as an action plan to cope and manage.
+He is the author of two books, his first book: The Mental Health Survival Guide: Managing the Severities of Multi-Mental Health Diagnosis, an Amazon #1 bestseller across three categories.
+It's a memoir of his severe struggles associated with coping with chronic multi-mental health diagnosis and is full of documented skills, tools and tips he developed as an action plan to cope and manage.
 1st edition released in May 2015, retired November 2017.
 2nd edition released in December 2017.
 Brian's second book: Napkin Notes Volume One: Hand Drawn Expressions , is a different feel from the seriousness of his first memoir.
 Released March 2018 - it's a picture book on love and relationships between humans and also their pets.
 It's developed from scanned handwritten napkin notes then electronically converted into a paperback book.

 Brian’s motivation to help others is based on the deep desire to heal a wounded part of himself.
 He struggled and suffered from several addictions for 23 years.
 In conjunction - he struggled and suffered from Insomnia, PTSD, Anxiety, Mood Disorder, Panic Disorder from more than 25 years and since 1994, he has lived with tendonitis, tendinitis and arthritis.
 He has also (at times) suffered from severe seasonal allergies and asthma for 40 years.

 In 2009, opportunities presented themselves to him that allowed Brian to evolve and he found himself experiencing peace and contentment for the first time, ever.
 He wanted more of it!
 He implemented a strict recovery-oriented treatment plan he uses on a daily basis.
 Choosing to finally be content with himself, he was able to leave suicidal ideation, self-medicating and the trauma of nine years of childhood sexual abuse behind him forever.